Go Back

 5 from 4 votes

-This blueberry baked oatmeal is warm, hearty, slightly spiced, and bursting with blueberry flavor throughout.
-Make it once and enjoy breakfast all week long!
-Check out the blog post above for step-by-step photos of this recipe.
+This easy, healthy blueberry baked oatmeal is warm, hearty, slightly spiced, and bursting with blueberry flavor throughout.
+I love to prep it ahead of time and enjoy breakfast all week long!
+My kids love it, too.

 Prep Time10 minutes